Luca Bindi: Recognition

 Two of his scientific works related to the discovery of the first natural quasicrystal, icosahedrite, were cited in Scientific Background on the Nobel Prize in Chemistry 2011 – The Discovery of Quasicrystals of the Nobel Committee for Chemistry of the Royal Swedish Academy of Sciences.

+On 2011, the mineral lucabindiite was named in his honor.

 On 29 May 2018, the asteroid 92279 Bindiluca was named in his honor.

 Research

 Bindi has numerous international collaborations, especially with Princeton University, Harvard University, and the California Institute of Technology.

 His research activity, condensed in more than 300 scientific publications, has been devoted to four different areas: